MIvoter: Manual Entry of County Election Data

 However... (and this is the part where you come in) some of these reports are (a) difficult to

-automatically parse, and (b) very small.
+automatically parse, and (b) small.

 Such as an odd-numbered year election that had a single contest.